Vheissu/aurelia-google-maps/README.md

 *   `googlemap:marker:mouse_over`- emitted when the mouse enters the marker, payload is the `Marker`object for the entered marker

 *   `googlemap:marker:mouse_out` - emitted when the mouse exits the marker, payload is the `Marker` object for the exited marker

+*   `googlemap:infowindow:domready` - emitted when the infoWindow is fully loaded, payload is the `InfoWindow` object for the related marker

 ### Render array of markers